 "A Real Woman is an Iceberg, and a Real Man is Made: Gender, Failure, and Death in Post-Soviet Cinematic Space," in From Animus to Zombi: Global Perspectives on the Liminality of the Supernatural, edited by Rebecca Gibson and Jay VanderVeen.
-Rowman and Littlefield, forthcoming in summer 2022).
+Rowman and Littlefield, 2022.

 "Gay Bloodsucker or Post-Soviet Buzzkill?
 Vampiric Possibilities in Sektor Gaza," in Gender, Supernatural Beings, and the Liminality of Death: Monstrous Males/Fatal Females, edited by Rebecca Gibson and Jay VanderVeen.
 Rowman and Littlefield, 2021.